JieqianYan/Selfdriving-car-f18/README.md

 15. run "./darkent detector valid cfg/my.data cfg/yolov3-mytest.cfg ./backup/yolov3-my_xxxx.weights > result.txt"
 16. You will see the prediction result for the test data
-17. Change the format according and can be submited
+17. Change the format according and can be submited (18. if you want to change the resolution for training, also should run python gen_anchor.py to generate the anchor and replace it in the .cfg)

 TASK2: